thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 ```
 {: id="cluster-install"}
 ## Install Cluster
-All nodes have now been configured.
-Next, you must install the cluster using the release tarball (est. time 1 hour).
+Next, install the cluster using the release tarball (est. time 1 hour).
 Make sure you can connect to ThoughtSpot remotely.
 If you can, you can run the installer on your local computer.

 If you have not received a link to download the release tarball, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to access the release tarball.